Kōhaku Uta Gassen: Popularity

 Kōhaku was once the most-watched show on Japanese television of the year.
 One major factor was that New Year's Eve in Japan is a holiday traditionally spent at home (see Ōmisoka).
 Over the years, the annual event's popularity has declined from an all-time high of an 81.4 rating in 1963 to a low of 30.6 in the Kantō region for the first part of the 2006 event.
 The 2021 Kōhaku program set a record low for the second portion of the show with a 34.3 viewership rating in the Kantō region.
 Despite the drop, Kōhaku is consistently the top-rated musical event each year.

 Outside Japan, Taiwan also hosts a similar Kōhaku competition, Super Star (超級巨星紅白藝能大賞), which broadcasts on the eve of Chinese New Year.
 Similar to Kōhaku, the special is held at a live venue, Taipei Arena.
 Unlike Kōhaku, Super Star does not have gender-affiliated teams and the special is pre-recorded weeks before airing instead of being a live broadcast.
-The first special premiered on February 13, 2010, the eve of the 2010's Chinese New Year.
+The first special premiered on February 13, 2010, the eve of the 2010s Chinese New Year.
 The most recent special was set to be broadcast on February 9, 2024.